 Walking on Glass

-So in a way "Aftermath: A Long Way Home" doesn't have a storyline but is more an attempt to highlight the numerous issues of a family trying to move on as a unit after the father was caught abusing his daughter.
-Oh there is some narrative in there about Jack having been abused as a child and then Carol remembering her own childhood but the real focus is on the numerous issues which can confront a family trying to move on together.
-Some of these include Jack knowing that when his son falls asleep in bed next to him he knows what Carol will think, there is Carol not feeling like she can leave Jack alone with the kids whilst also thinking that their daughter Tess is dressing provocatively when her bath robe isn't closed.
+So in a way "Aftermath: A Long Way Home" doesn't have a storyline but is more an attempt to highlight the numerous issues which occur for a family trying to move on as a unit after the father was caught abusing his daughter.
+Oh there is some narrative in there about Jack having been abused as a child and then Carol remembering her own childhood but the real focus is on the numerous stresses and strains which the family are confronted by as they try to move on together.
+Some of these include Jack knowing that when his son falls asleep in bed next to him that Carol will probably think the worst, there is Carol not feeling like she can leave Jack alone with the kids whilst also thinking that their daughter Tess is dressing provocatively when her bath robe isn't completely closed.
 In fairness if you strip away some styling issues it makes a lot of good points on the complexities of the situation.

 But as mentioned "Aftermath: A Long Way Home" is a very typical TV movie from the style through to the acting and for such a gritty subject it is all to soap opera ish rather than gritty.
 Basically whilst it makes many good points the emotion, the drama, the anger and so on never feels real.
 It's not just that the central actors, Robert Ulrich and Meredith Baxter, who deliver soft performances as it is the entire cast who never ring completely true.
 And the styling is predominantly typical with only the occasional scene of an actor in therapy which breaks the norm with an almost artsy black background.